vectorgrp/sil-kit-adapters-vcan/README.md

 **Note:** WSL/WSL2 are excluded from this context as their standard kernels don't support SocketCAN.

-## a) Getting Started with self-build Adapter and Demos
+## a) Getting Started with self-built Adapter and Demos

 This section specifies steps you should do if you have just cloned the repository.